There was an error with your log in

 • Guide gratuities — optional

-• This hiking tour is beginner-friendly, but it does require a good level of fitness.
-You will be hiking for 6-10 hours a day for several consecutive days, covering distances of up to 7 miles (11 km).
-You will be hiking on occasionally rugged terrain and tackling daily ascents of up to 2,600+ ft (800 m) while carrying a daypack with the things you’ll need throughout the day.
-However, with some preparation and willpower, you should be able to handle this tour no matter your age or skill level.
+• In order to join this Cairngorms hiking adventure, a good level of fitness as well as some previous hiking experience is required.
+You will be hiking for 6-10 hours a day for several consecutive days, covering distances of up to 9.9 miles (16 km).
+You will be hiking on occasionally rugged terrain and tackling daily ascents of up to 1,900 ft (600 m) while carrying a daypack with the things you’ll need throughout the day.
+However, with some preparation and willpower, you should be able to handle this tour no matter your age or skill level!

 • Here’s a list of the equipment you need to bring: